NReilingh/meta-dotfiles/README.md

 to keep `master` from getting too noisy.
 After merging `renovate`'s HEAD to `master`, this HEAD should be fast-forwarded to the merge commit.

+### Architecture

+Effect-cli is used to define the command-line interface, and its Effects are powered by XState actors.
+The store is implemented with an abstraction, so that all activities are agnostic as to whether the store is implemented with git, pijul, or some other VCS.
+(However, all stores must support git-like features such as branching and remotes.)

+XState machine is modeled in Stately.ai as a [public project](https://stately.ai/registry/editor/260b40c1-b571-4090-9a38-342500d72cee).

+### User Experience

+It should be possible to initiate all commands non-interactively, assuming no merge conflicts require resolution.
+Simultaneously, initiating a command with minimal arguments should prompt the user for any missing or ambiguous information.